thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 In most cases, the output of the `list` command is multi-lines.
 The line separator should be `\n`.
-This requirement comes from the CSV Lines specifications.

-A plugin must return this CSV structure per software module.
+A plugin must return a CSV line per software module, using a tabulation `\t` as separator.
 In the _docker_ file example, the following command outputs such CSV structures.

 ```shell